ping-payments/ping_python_sdk/README.md

 When you call the Payments API, you call it using a tenant ID.
 A tenant ID has specific permissions to resources.
 **Important:** Make sure you store and access the tenant ID securely.

-To use the Paymnets API, you import the PaymentsAPI class, instantiate a PaymentsAPI object, and initialize it with the appropriate tenant ID and environment.
+To use the Payments API, you import the PaymentsAPI class, instantiate a PaymentsAPI object, and initialize it with the appropriate tenant ID and environment.
 Here’s how:

 1. Import the PaymentsApi class from the Ping Python SDK module so you can call the Payments API: